luna/luna-book/introduction.md

 * **People need an immediate connection to what they are making** This principle was first publicly introduced by Brett Victor, a human-computer interaction visionary, during his talk [Inventing on Principle](https://vimeo.com/36579366).
 Any violation of this principle alienates the user from the actual problems he is trying to solve, which consequently decreases the understanding and increases the number of mistakes.

-* **People cannot be limited by the language they are using** People tend to reject any language which obviously limits their expressiveness.
-This is the exact reason why so many WYSIWYG solutions never catch up.
-Website creators, game creators or visual programming languages provide their users with a limited set of predefined, high-level components.
+* **People cannot be limited by the tool they are using** People tend to reject any tool which obviously limits their expressiveness.
+This is the exact reason why so many WYSIWYG solutions, like website creators, game creators or visual programming languages never catch up.
+Any tool more complex than a WYSIWYG text editor can easily violate this principle by providing its user with a limited set of predefined, high-level components.
 Even if these components can be extended by writing code, the need to resort to some underlying programming language spoils the design and makes it unusable for a less technical audience.

 #### Principle violation